ghiscoding/slickgrid-universal/docs/migrations/migration-to-5.x.md

 #### CSS classes `.color-xx` are all removed (use `.text-color-xx` or native `color` instead)
 > **Note** these extra colors are only available in the Material & Salesforce Themes (it is not included in the Bootstrap Theme since Bootstrap have their own coloring utils).

 Since the SVG icons are now pure CSS, we can now colorize any of them the same way that we would do for any other text via the `color` CSS property 🌈.
 For that reason, we no longer need any of the `.color-xx` CSS classes (which were created via CSS [filter](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)).
-They were useful to override the SVG icon colors (by using CSS `filter`), but since we can now use the regular CSS `color` property, the `color-xx` are no longer necessary and were all removed (just use `text-color-xx` instead or simply plain `color`s).
+They were useful to override the SVG icon colors (by using CSS `filter`), but since we can now use the regular CSS `color` property, the `color-xx` are no longer necessary and were all removed (just use `text-color-xx` instead or plain CSS `color`s).

 ```diff
 <button class="button is-small">